ilieg02/Zero-PII-Phishing-Engine-Architecture/README.md

 Most phishing detection systems focus on detection accuracy alone.
 This project explores a different engineering question:

-> How can AI systems identify phishing threats while minimising exposure of sensitive user information?
+> How can an AI system identify phishing threats while minimizing exposure of sensitive user information?

-The resulting architecture implements, in order, before any security verdict is returned:
+The resulting architecture implements, before a security verdict is returned:

-1. Zero-PII pre-processing
+1. Zero-PII preprocessing
 2. Structured AI outputs
 3. Deterministic validation
 4. High-throughput serving